BastiaanOlij/gdleapmotion-asset/README.md

 	leap_motion.set_hmd_to_leap_motion(hmd_to_leap)
 ```
 Note that this is a full transform so if your leap motion is attached tilted you can include a rotation as well.

+The ```Keep Hands For Frames``` setting tells the driver for how many frames you want to keep a hand "alive" after tracking is lost.
+Especially in VR where you can look away from your hands there can be nasty results when a hand just disappears.

+The ```Keep Last Hand``` is an overrule for the previous setting.
+When turned on the driver will keep atleast one right hand and one left hand "alive" after tracking is lost.

 Signals
 -------